 Long Beach Swim Club "Beach" has a long tradition of producing great swimmers and olympians.
 We have run the gamut from being a huge conglomerate with satellites ranging from Newport Harbor to Long Beach.
 Conversely, Beach has been a small club producing many great athletes that go on and swim in college and achieve olympic trial status.
+We are the only small USA swim team program that has had 4 Olympic Trial qualifiers.

 Long Beach Swim Club is a competitive swim team